13th June 2016

 In order to manage Virtual Networks better, we developed Cloud Control.
 This measures usage of different parts of the network to establish the optimal levels of resource that are required to deliver the right level of performance for users.
 Scaling resource means that costs are kept lower without the issue of bottlenecks causing problems for users at peak demand.

 Not all problems you encounter in Azure are as a result of the virtual machines or underlying platform.
-In some cases, issues with the software that you have installed in the cloud can cause problems for end users.
+In some cases, issues with the software that you have installed in the cloud can cause problems for end users which can mean a call to your Azure Support partner.

 Not all publishers update all aspects of their software at the same time.
 Moving from one version of a program to the next might cause problems with any apps or services that rely on it.
 Dependencies can break at many levels – OS to software; software to supporting app; supporting app to report.